janotherdevv/claude-usage-indicator/README.md

 ## Configuration

-The application reads your Claude API credentials from a JSON file located at `~/.claude/.credentials.json`.
+The application reads your Claude API credentials from `~/.claude/.credentials.json`.

 Ensure the file exists with the following structure: